tempelaar-team/qc_lab/docs/user_guide/models/fmo_model.rst

         -9.9 & 4.3 & 6.0 & -63.3 & -1.3 & 39.7 & 12440
     \end{pmatrix}

 where the matrix elements above are in units of wavenumbers.
-Note that the values below are in units of kBT at 298.15K, internally QC Lab also implements the quantum Hamiltonian in these units.
+Note that the values below are in units of thermal quantum at 298.15K.

 .. math::